What are galactagogues and how do they work?

 If that doesn’t work, you can exercise skin-to-skin contact which instantly releases prolactin while stimulating oxytocin, both of which can increase milk production.
 You may also try compressions by gently squeezing the breast while nursing to encourage your glands to make more milk.
 Comfortable feeding positions for babies are also highly recommended; however, if those methods still don’t work, maybe it’s time for you to try galactagogues.

 Before you raise your eyebrows, hear us out.
 You might be wondering, why are these galacta-things so hard to pronounce and what exactly are they?

 Galactagogues—coming from the greek word “galacta” that means milk—are substances that aid mothers in increasing their milk supply.
 They are also sometimes called "Lactogenic" foods.
 Even though there’s no sufficient medical evidence that proves the effectiveness of galactagogues, many women have attested that these have significantly helped them get through the drought.
 These substances either mimic hormones that stimulate the production of breastmilk or simply provide nutrients to your body to boost your milk supply.

 Now that you’re open to trying galactagogues, you must know that there are two main kinds, namely: herbal and pharmaceutical.

-Taking galactagogues is one of the many ways that mothers exemplify their unconditional love for their children.
+Taking galactagogues is one of the many ways that mothers do to continuously breastfeed.
 Yes, some of these substances can increase milk supply and ultimately help nurse infants to health, but these should be consumed with caution under the supervision of a medical expert.
-While galactagogues are beneficial for babies, studies have associated some of its pharmaceutical variants with preterm birth, maternal obesity, diabetes and delivery by caesarean section that could take a toll on mothers.
+While galactagogues are beneficial for mom & babies, studies have associated some of its pharmaceutical variants with severe dizziness, breathing troubles, dry mouth, abdominal cramps and diarrhea that could take a toll on mothers.